 The report said that Shell had informed the authority previously that its lorries met technical standards and that it upgraded vehicles it rents, but the tanker involved in the accident had four axles instead of the five recommended to carry such a load.

 The report also claimed the tanker’s fitness certificate was “fake” and that Shell Pakistan’s emergency response was “casual.”

 Such incidents that have happened and resulted in tragedy goes to show how critical it is for the regulation of transportation of hazardous goods to be adhered to strictly..

 Today I am reproducing two posts from the IMDG Code Compliance Centre blog by Shashi Kallada which highlights the importance of the correct labeling of vehicles transporting hazardous goods and what emergency details need to be displayed mandatorily..

-Although these posts have been written in an Indian context and covers the regulations in India, this could be an eye-opener for for hazardous goods handlers and transporters from other countries particularly in the aftermath of the tragedies mentioned above..
+Although these posts have been written in an Indian context and cover the regulations in India, this could be an eye-opener for hazardous goods handlers and transporters from other countries particularly in the aftermath of the tragedies mentioned above..